-This practice guide has been written for staff supporting residents who are parents.
+This practice guide has been written for staff supporting consumers who are parents of dependent children.
 It is designed to provide you with an overview of methods to implement each item on the KIT Menu.
-Supporting materials are also available to assist service training and implementation.
+Supporting materials are also available to assist with service training and implementation.